 With his Irish lilt and world-food dishes tested and approved by a loyal clientele, the most Irish Nantais of all, Mark Kelly, has won over the curious over the years.
 With its cosy atmosphere, quirky décor and well-reputed cuisine, Beckett’s, tucked away between Rue du Calvaire and Tour Bretagne, is a great place to eat.
 PS: don’t leave without dipping a spoon into the house cheesecake or chocolate cake.

 A micro-restaurant, but a real institution when it comes to pasta italiana!
-In their pasta-yellow-coloured family-run restaurant, the De Nitto family (Anne-Gaëlle in the kitchen and her parents Anna-Maria and Luigi out front) deliver a delicious culinary score with the flavours of their native Puglia.
+In their pasta-yellow-coloured family-run restaurant, the De Nitto family delivers a delicious culinary score with the flavours of their native Puglia.
 On the menu, you’ll find sublime, fresh home-made pasta teamed up with the finest Italian produce, amazing focaccia and a tiramisu to die for!
 Lively, warm atmosphere and a small selection of Italian wines.

 Local boy Ludovic Pouzelgues was a forerunner of the new culinary wave in Nantes in the early 2010s, and continues to excel in his Michelin-star eatery with its chic industrial-style and “trust-the-chef” menus.
 Supported by a network of producers, LuluRouget delivers a top-class taste experience with brio, combining constantly renewed creativity and technical expertise.
 Sensational wine cellar and food and wine pairings.